-The pseudo-code of the trajectory planning algorithm proposed in this paper is shown in algorithm 1.
-The general idea of the algorithm is that the radius and arc angle of the entry point C are taken as chromosomes to generate homing trajectory according to the geometric relationship shown in Fig. 4.
+The pseudocode of the trajectory planning algorithm proposed in this article is shown in algorithm 1.
+The general idea of the algorithm is that the radius and arc angle of the EP C are taken as chromosomes to generate homing trajectory according to the geometric relationship shown in Fig. 4.
 Every time a trajectory is generated, one iteration is completed.
-Then, the survival of the fittest principle is used to generate the entry point of the next generation [36], so that the landing point of the generated trajectory is closer and closer to the target point, and finally the optimal trajectory is obtained.
+Then, the survival of the fittest principle is used to generate the EP of the next generation [36], so that the landing point of the generated trajectory is closer and closer to the target point, and finally the optimal trajectory is obtained.

-D. The Trajectory Tracking Algorithm
+D. Trajectory Tracking Algorithm

-It is the first step to plan a feasible flight trajectory for the pilot parafoil, but it is more important for the pilot parafoil to track the planned trajectory so as to achieve precise airdrop.
-Firstly, the deviation between the current position of the parafoil and the planned reference position is calculated.
-Then, the control variables are calculated by using
+It is the first step to plan a feasible flight trajectory for the pilot parafoil, but it is more important for the pilot parafoil to track the

-Algorithm 1: Trajectory planning algorithm
+Algorithm 1 Trajectory Planning Algorithm